urartian/loopback4-odata/README.md

 `PATCH` accepts partial payloads, and `DELETE` responds with `204 No Content` once the repository removes the entity.

+When you enable optimistic concurrency by configuring an ETag property (for example `@odataModel({etag: 'updatedAt'})`), the generated endpoints require clients to supply the latest ETag via the `If-Match` request header.
+Missing headers result in `428 Precondition Required`, while mismatched values return `412 Precondition Failed`.
+ETags are exposed both in response headers and as the `@odata.etag` field in response bodies so clients can round-trip them easily.

 ##### Query options

 Common OData query options are translated into LoopBack filters out of the box: